 After posing these questions to a longtime client, she asked me, “Kate, have you considered offering coaching as a service?”

-This lead me to participate in the Playing Big facilitators training with Tara Mohr, where I realized coach training was more for my own edification than anyone else’s.
-I had been successfully coaching people through project, life, and career goals for over a decade—I just wasn’t aware that was what I was doing.
+Gracefully taking the hint, I leaned into the suggestion.
+This eventually led me to participate in the Playing Big facilitators training with Tara Mohr, where I realized coach training was more for my own edification than anyone else’s.
+I had been successfully coaching people through life, career, and project goals for over a decade—I just wasn’t aware that was what I was doing.
 In helping others to tell their stories, I first had to help them get clear on who they saw in the mirror and what it was they wanted to reflect to the rest of the world.
 I innately felt that when we clear ourselves of anxiety and make space to hear the gentle voice of our true desires, something amazing happens—the path forward becomes clear.

 Using every resource in my toolbox, I am here to partner with you in dreaming, discovering, and designing the future that you want.
 I believe that the key to designing this future is understanding the pillars upon which you are building it.
 I call these the pillars of your personhood.
-In our sessions, I employ these 5 Ps to help you explore them: Perception, Perspective, Priority, Purpose, and Practice.
+In our sessions, I employ these 5 Ps to help you understand your own pillars better: Perception, Perspective, Priority, Purpose, and Practice.

 We are all challenged by setbacks, breakdowns, uncertainty, inertia, and immobility at some point in our lives.
 Engaging your power to expand your perception, broaden your perspective, and appropriately prioritize will help you to identify and live into your purpose through your daily practice.
 I look forward to helping you speak and live into your story.
-You can find out more about me by visiting: https://kempsconsulting.com/pillars-of-personhood-coaching/
+You can find out more about me and my coaching philosophy by visiting: https://www.YourPersonhood.com

 Kate has coached me through my job search.
 I had a lot of anxiety and she just would make a couple of poignant statements and quickly made me believe in myself and those fears were diminished.